 Can anyone be a guarantor?

 Almost anyone can be a guarantor.
-It’s often a parent, spouse (as long as you have separate bank accounts), sister, brother, uncle or aunt, friend, or even a grandparent.
+It’s often a parent or spouse (as long as you have separate bank accounts), but sometimes a friend or relative.
 However, you should only be a guarantor for someone you trust and are willing and able to cover the repayments for.

 To be a guarantor you’ll need to be over 21 years old, with a good credit history and financial stability.
 If you’re a homeowner, this will add credibility to the application.

 Whether you’re considering asking someone to be a guarantor, or you’ve been approached by a family member or friend in need, you need to be aware of the possible financial risks.
 If the borrower doesn’t repay the loan you will be legally responsible for paying the debt.
 Apart from the financial burden, these situations can sometimes end friendships or cause family feuds.
 Both the borrower and the guarantor should think seriously about whether they can commit to maintaining the payments.